Polyhedral Horofunction Compactification as a Polyhedral Ball: Proof of Theorem

-\begin{proof} The proof is structured as follows.
-After showing that the map is well-defined we prove continuity and at last bijectivity.
+\begin{proof} The proof is structured as follows: After showing that the map \(m\) is well-defined and bijective we prove continuity.
 As both spaces involved are Hausdorff and compact, this is enough to conclude that the map is a homeomorphism.